A tragedy for Baumann and a total loss of credibility: Julian Nagelsmann's handling of Manuel Neuer's potential return to the DFB has become a communications disaster | Goal.com US

-Throughout his tenure as Germany coach, Julian Nagelsmann has been praised for one consistent trait: players always know where they stand.
-Even in the build-up to the 2024 European Championship on home soil, the 38-year-old used clear statements to ensure that every player knew his intended role, cutting off misunderstandings at the pass.
-Sometimes, though, his candour went too far—notably in his much-discussed handling of Deniz Undav.
+Throughout his tenure as Germany's national team manager, Julian Nagelsmann has been consistently clear with his players about their roles.
+Even in the build-up to the 2024 European Championship on home soil, the 38-year-old used clear statements to ensure that every player knew his intended role in the squad, eliminating any room for misunderstanding.
+On occasion, his remarks were almost too direct—most notably in his much-discussed handling of Deniz Undav.

 Ahead of the World Cup, Nagelsmann told Undav that, despite his strong form and impressive statistics for VfB Stuttgart, he was not a first-choice striker—a decision that sparked debate during the recent friendlies against Switzerland and Ghana.